GetOccasion/occasion-apidocs/source/includes/_products.md

 Association | Description
 ----------- | -----------
-attrs | The attributes of the product (questions to answer for an order) merchant | The merchant that the product belongs to venue | The venue that the product belongs to
+attributes | The attributes of the product (questions to answer for an order) merchant | The merchant that the product belongs to venue | The venue that the product belongs to